Working women with families: Are you getting what you deserve at work?

 For any working mom looking for work, or looking to change jobs, follow the tips below for career success.

 1. Realistically Assess Your Abilities, Goals, And Family Needs

-I know many working moms who have left the corporate zoo for better quality of life in a "lower" level position.
-Most readily tell me it was the best decision they made and they wish they had done it sooner.
+I know many working moms who have left the corporate zoo for better quality of life in a "lower-level" position.
+Most readily tell me it was the best decision they ever made and they wish they had done it sooner.
 Many share they worked more hours than they needed to in the hopes of climbing the proverbial ladder only to realize in hindsight they never had a chance of climbing up one more rung.

 2. Find A Position Within Your Abilities In A Workplace Culture That's Comfortable

 You can tell a lot during a job interview, but it still behooves you to ask about the company culture.
 How was your reception upon arrival?
 Formal?
 Warm?
 What are you comfortable with?